Lockhart in Caldwell County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1848.

 Location.
 29° 53.058′ N, 97° 40.326′ W. Marker is in Lockhart, Texas, in Caldwell County.
-Marker is on S. Main Street north of E. Market Street, on the right when traveling north.
+It is on S. Main Street north of E. Market Street, on the right when traveling north.
 Marker is located on the west side of the grounds of the Caldwell County courthouse.
 Touch for map.
 Marker is in this post office area: Lockhart TX 78644, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Caldwell County (a few steps from this marker); Caldwell County Confederate Soldiers Memorial (within shouting distance of this marker); First Christian Church (Disciples of Christ) (about 400 feet away, measured in a direct line); Dr. Eugene Clark Library (about 500 feet away); First Presbyterian Church of Lockhart (about 500 feet away); Emmanuel Episcopal Church (about 600 feet away); Caldwell County Jail (approx. 0.2 miles away); Susanna Dickinson Hannig-Messenger of the Alamo (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Caldwell County (a few steps from this marker); Caldwell County Confederate Soldiers Memorial (within shouting distance of this marker); First Christian Church (Disciples of Christ) (about 400 feet away, measured in a direct line); Dr. Eugene Clark Library (about 500 feet away); First Presbyterian Church of Lockhart (about 500 feet away); Emmanuel Episcopal Church (about 600 feet away); Caldwell County Jail (approx. 0.2 miles away); Susanna Dickinson Hannig-Messenger of the Alamo (approx. 0.2 miles away).
 Touch for a list and map of all markers in Lockhart.

 Also see . . .